vervallsweg/cast-web-api/README.md

 By default the server runs on localhost:3000.
 They can be adjusted with the --hostname --port arguments:

 	$ node (yourdirectory)/castWebApi.js --hostname=192.168.0.11 --port=8080

+If you'd like to run the API in the background as a daemon [forever](https://github.com/foreverjs/forever "forever") is recommended

+	$ npm install forever -g

+Running the script and setting the parameters is mostly unchanged:

+	$ forever start castWebApi.js
+	$ forever stop castWebApi.js

 ## Usage